karavan66/PerfTrack/README.md

 Installing PerfTrack
 --------------------

-An installation script that covers many several Linux distributions, `install.sh`, is included in the source tree.
+An installation script that covers several Linux distributions, `install.sh`, is included in the source tree.
 This script will attempt to the following:

 - install package dependencies appropriate for the distribution